SteveBarnett/Remixing/_thinking/less-ai-please.md

     - Tone of voice, facial expression, volume of voice, emotional valence, wider context of the day and the people
     - For example: meeting notes don't make it clear that someone kept interrupting, or that it's someone's first day back from holiday
 - LLMs data is all recorded human knowledge.
 There’s lots that isn’t and can’t be recorded.
 The embodied experience, the wider context of human life and interaction.
+- The gloss and shine, and the tone of the output makes for high interaction costs

 #### Output